Axway/agents-mulesoft/CONTRIBUTING.md

 * `make build-discovery` builds a binary for the discovery agent in `./bin/discovery`.
 * `make build-trace` builds a binary for the traceability agent in `./bin/traceability`.

+## Starting local development

+The documentation to get started with the discovery agent can be found [here](./README_discovery.md).
+The documentation to get started with the traceability agent can be found [here](./README_traceability.md).

+After configuring your agent you can run it locally with the following commands

+* To run the discovery agent - `make run-discovery`
+* To run the traceability agent - `make run-trace`

+# Axway Contributors

+You may create your branches directly within the repo.
+You do not need to fork the project.

+Please make sure the following is done when you open a pull request.

+1. Labels are added to the pull request.
+These can be the same labels that are found on the issue.
+2. Assign the pull request to the 'Axway Mulesoft Agents' project.
+This is the board for tracking work in progress.
+3. Assign the pull request to a Milestone, which will typically be the current sprint.
+4. Link the pull request back to your issue.

+All of these steps can be taken care of after opening your pull request.

+Reviewers will automatically be added to your pull request.
+Assign the pull request to one of the core maintainers when you are ready to merge your branch.
+You may merge the branch once it has been approved.

+## Board

+The project board has three columns

+* To do - Issues you plan to work on during the sprint should be moved here.
+* In progress - Any issue or pull request that is actively being worked on.
+* Done - Any issue that has been completed, rejected, blocked, or closed.

+When you open a pull request and link it to the issue and the board, a task for a pull request will automatically be placed in the 'In progress' column.
+When the pull request is merged, the task for the pull request will automatically be moved to the 'Done' column, and it will be closed.

 # License

 By contributing to the Axway MuleSoft Agents, you agree that your contributions will be licensed under the Apache 2.0 license.